stop histamine reaction clear histamine from body

 • Effects on the digestive system include acid secretion, diarrhea, stomach aches and cramps, bloating and flatulence.

-But, the good news is that if you experience histamine reactions, there are probably a number of changes you can make to lower your levels of histamine so that your bucket is only half full.
+The good news is that if you experience histamine reactions there are a number of actionable steps you can make to lower your levels of histamine so that your bucket is back to being at a regular and optimal capacity.

 Root Causes of Histamine Reactions